 Gur e Amir

-Gur e Amir - Mausoleum of TImur
+Gur e Amir - Mausoleum of Timur

 Gur e Amir translates as the “tomb of the ruler” or “tomb of the Emir” and it is the mausoleum of the great Uzbek hero and conqueror Tamerlane (or Amir Temur) and of many of his family members and other close people.
 Gur-Emir complex is one of the most known sights of Samarkand even though Amir Temur wanted to be buried in a simple tomb in his hometown Shakhrizabz.
 His relatives and advisers had contradicting plans that became a reality when Amir Timur died during a great Chinese campaign and got therefore buried in the Gur-Emir Mausoleum in Samarkand.
 This mausoleum is located in the center of Samarkand, southwest from Registan and not far from the large Amir Timur monument.